 Field Seminars/Study Abroad trips: The Department of International Affairs attempts to conduct at least one field seminar/study abroad trip per academic year in either December or May.
 Past seminars have included trips to Germany, Italy, China and Egypt.
 Upcoming seminars are typically announced the summer prior to a spring departure or in the spring before a fall/winter departure.

-- China (Beijing, Chengdu, & Shanghai): Students are introduced to the dynamics of Chinese economic development, the global implications of a “rising China," and China’s major foreign policy challenges.
-Cities previously visited have been Beijing, Chengdu, and Shanghai.
+- China (Beijing, Chengdu & Shanghai): Students are introduced to the dynamics of Chinese economic development, the global implications of a “rising China” and China’s major foreign policy challenges.
+Cities previously visited have been Beijing, Chengdu and Shanghai.
 This trip is offered and conducted every other year in the spring semester.
-Travel occurs the last two weeks of May.
+Travel occurs in the last two weeks of May.

 Reciprocal Exchange Programs (typically taken in the third semester of study):

-- Germany The Bush School’s reciprocal student exchange agreement with Frie U of Berlin and its two partners, Potsdam University and Humboldt University, allow GBS students to pay TAMU tuition/fees while studying in the international affairs program at these German universities.
+- Germany: The Bush School’s reciprocal student exchange agreement with Frie U of Berlin and its two partners, Potsdam University and Humboldt University, allow GBS students to pay Texas A&M University tuition and fees while studying in the international affairs program at these German universities.
 Some German language skill is necessary, although some courses are in English.

-- Great Britian The Bush School and Swansea University have a reciprocal exchange agreement which allows Bush School students to study for a semester in Swansea, Wales.
+- Great Britain: The Bush School and Swansea University have a reciprocal exchange agreement which allows Bush School students to study for a semester in Swansea, Wales.

 - South Korea: The Bush School and the Korean Development Institute School of Public Policy and Management have a reciprocal exchange agreement that allows Bush School students to study for a semester in the English-language curriculum of the KDI School.